nwheels-io/NWheels/README.md

 Sometimes though, all this is not enough.
 Certain UI areas demand unique touch.
 In such cases, parts of generated platform-specific code and assets can be manually adjusted or replaced.

 Besides the web, we aim to support mobile native apps, desktop apps, SmartTV, IVR, and IoT platforms.

+# Architecture highlights

+### A-to-Z solution

+- Development, customization, deployment, operation, and maintenance aspects are covered altogether.
+- Pre-implemented field-proven architectures, technology stacks, and automated toolchains are supplied, together with programming models for developers.
+- Unlike many other RAD platforms, user interface is fully covered and is first class citizen in  architecture and technology stack.
+- This toolbox is all extensible.
+Experiment and introduce support for new architectures, technology stacks, and programming models.

+### cross-platform

+- NWheels-based applications are developed in C# and target cross-platform .NET Core (Linux/Windows/macOS servers).
+Legacy .NET Framework can also be targeted for Windows servers.

+### all-in-C#

+- Mechanical and repetitive coding is eliminated.
+Layers outside of core business logic are based on declarative and concise C# programming models.
+For instance, user interface, data access, claims-based authorization, and network communications including RESTful APIs are expressed through declarative models.

+### technology abstraction & full control

+- Application code is abstracted from concrete technology.
+There is no need to gain expertise with numerous products and tools, or program against variety of platforms, languages, and frameworks.

+- Instead, technology-specific code generators transparently implement C# application models per concrete technology.
+These generators are supplied by pluggable _technology adapter modules_, contributed by experts in corresponding technology stacks.

+- Manually-written technology-specific code is allowed where full control over the underlying technology stack is required.

+### business logic & building blocks

+- Robust structuring of application problem domain is ensured by combination of microservice architecture and _domain objects framework_.
+This framework flexibly scales from anemic domain models to fully-fledged domain-driven design.

+- Many problem domains have well-formed field-proven designs.
+Such designs can be captured in _domain building block_ modules.
+Often applications can reuse domain building blocks, instead of reinventing the wheels.
+Due to great vertical and horizontal composition features of the domain objects framework, domain building blocks can easily be inherited, extended, and flexibly adjusted to specific application requirements.

+- Domain building blocks are contributed by developers with strong expertise in corresponding domains.

 # Getting Involved